 Gear-type STM is a compact STM motor.
 These motors are made to work in smaller lenses.
 It has a set of helical gears.
 These gears help drive focus.
 So, when those gears get to work, a low residual sound comes out of it.

 Lead-screw type STM

 Among the STM lenses, lead-screw type STM lenses are larger.
-Lead- screw motors are affordable and don’t have complications in manufacturing.
-These motors function silent, which is very convenient for camera lens application.
+Lead-screw motors are affordable and don’t have complications in manufacturing.
+These motors function silently, which is very convenient for camera lens applications.
 That is why these types of lenses are quieter and more speedy and serve their purpose perfectly.

 What are the Benefits of an STM lens?